router-protocol/bitcoin-streamer/Readme.md

    For your node to stay up-to-date with the Bitcoin network, it needs to be running continuously.
 Your node will download new blocks as they are added to the network.

    Example Configuration (bitcoin.conf)
-   Here’s an example configuration that enables transaction indexing and optional pruning:
+   Here’s an example configuration that enables transaction indexing :

    txindex=1
    maxconnections=40